 Through our scheme of work, Water Leys pupils are given exciting opportunities to learn more about their world and to develop the skills and behaviours that they will need to lead happy and successful lives in an ever-changing world.
 Pupils show empathy and understanding towards each other and a strong sense of justice and fairness.
 They understand and can articulate how to stay safe in both the physical world and online.
 Our children look out for each other and we are extremely proud of the young people that progress from our school at the end of Year 6.

-S.R.E Consultation Summer Term 2022
+SRE Consultation Summer Term 2022

-In every year group the Changing Me Puzzle includes 2 or 3 lessons to help children understand the changes that puberty brings and how human reproduction happens.
+In every year group the 'Changing Me Puzzle' includes a series of lessons to help children understand the changes that puberty brings and how human reproduction happens.
 There is a very serious safeguarding aspect to this work which starts with our younger children, for example, learning the correct terminology for the parts of the body.
 The Year 4, 5 and 6 lessons look more fully at puberty and human reproduction in an age-appropriate manner.

+Every year we will continue to consult with parents about the content of our SRE curriculum.
 Once parents have had the chance to look at the lessons, they are encouraged to contact us via the school office.